spbu-ds-practicum-2025/example-project/IMPLEMENTATION_PLAN.md

 **Task 1.2.1: Create Proto Compilation Script**
 - **File**: `scripts/generate_protos.ps1` (for Windows PowerShell)
-- Use `grpcio-tools` to generate Python code from `.proto` files
+- Use `protoc` with the Go and Python plugins to generate code.
+For Go use `--go_out` and `--go-grpc_out`; for Python generate only if analytics-service needs the stubs.
-- Output to each service's `proto/` directory
+- Output generated Go code to each Go service's `proto/` or `gen/` directory and Python code to `analytics-service/proto/` only if required.
-- Focus on bank-service proto only for Phase 1
+- Prefer keeping code generation scripts small and idempotent.

-**Task 1.2.2: OpenAPI Code Generation for API Gateway**
+**Task 1.2.2: OpenAPI and REST for API Gateway**
-- Tool: `datamodel-code-generator` or `openapi-generator`
-- Generate Pydantic models from `wallet-api/openapi.yaml`
-- Focus only on transfer endpoint for Phase 1
-- Generate route stubs for FastAPI
+- The OpenAPI spec in `services/common/wallet-api/openapi.yaml` remains the external contract.
+For API Gateway (Go), prefer hand-written DTOs/handlers using `net/http` to avoid heavy OpenAPI codegen dependencies.
+If codegen is desired, keep it optional.

 **Task 1.2.3: Setup Common Dependencies**
-- Create basic `requirements.txt` files for Bank Service and API Gateway
-- Version pinning strategy

-**Note**: AsyncAPI and other proto files will be added in later phases
+- For Go services: `go.mod` files with minimal dependencies (gRPC packages, PostgreSQL driver).
+Keep dependency surface small.
+- For analytics-service: `requirements.txt` limited to FastAPI, uvicorn, pydantic, clickhouse-driver.

 ### 1.3 Local Development Setup (Week 1)